udecode/plate/.changeset/big-dots-pull.md

 '@udecode/plate-combobox': minor
 ---

-Add `triggerComboboxNextBlock` whitch can trigger slash commands or mentions on the next line.
+Add `triggerComboboxNextBlock`: trigger slash commands or mentions on the next block.